parkavi060/Basic-Programs---in-Java/control-statements-Implementations.md

-## 01.Simple If Statement - Check if a number is positive, 02.Check if the number is positive or negative.
+## 01.Simple If Statement - Check if a number is positive, 02.Check if the number is positive or negative,14.Check Positive or Negative Number Using Nested If - Nested condition check for positive or negative.
 ````java[]
 import java.util.*;